 “Individuals living in rural areas have traditionally been underserved with regard to health care access.
-The reasons for this are multiple and varied, but mainly stem from the need to travel long distances to health care facilities, lack of health insurance, lack of specialized care and an inadequate number of health care providers working in rural areas.”
+The reasons for this are multiple and varied, but mainly stem from the need to travel long distances to health care facilities, lack of health insurance – those looking to obtain health insurance may want to consider speaking with someone like a health insurance agent in jacksonville fl to see which plans may suit their needs best – lack of specialized care and an inadequate number of health care providers working in rural areas.”
 VHA Office of Rural Health

 Listen to the emphasis on distance in the above quote.
 Health in Appalachia, especially within its most rural areas, is greatly impacted by physical separation from resources.
 According to Appalachian health experts, the underlying cause of poor health outcomes in Appalachian is “the general absence of community-linked and community-responsive systems of health care across the region” (Ch.
 4 of Appalachian Health and Wellbeing by Joel A. Halverson, Gilbert H. Friedell, Eleanor Sue Cantrell, and Bruce A. Behringer).